 Raul Sanchez Garcia and Dale C. Spencer.
 Fighting Scholars: Habitus and Ethnographies of Martial Arts and Combat Sports.
 Antham Press.
 2014.

 Thomas A. Green and Joseph R. Svinth (ed.)
 Martial Arts in the Modern World.
 Praeger.
 2003.

 John Christopher Hamm.
 Paper Swordsmen: Jin Yong and the Modern Chinese Martial Arts Novel.
 University of Hawai’i Press.
 2005.

 Brian Kennedy and Elizabeth Guo.
 Chinese Martial Arts Training Manuals: A Historical Survey.
 Blue Snake.
 2005.

 Brian Kennedy and Elizabeth Guo.
 Jingwu: The School that Transformed Kung Fu.
 Blue Snake.
 2010.

 Peter Lorge.
-Chinese Martial Studies.
+Chinese Martial Arts.
 Cambridge University Press.
 2011.

 Andrew D. Morris.
 Marrow of the Nation: A history of sports and physical culture in Republican China.
 California University Press.
 2004.

 Meir Shahar.
 The Shaolin Monastery.
 University of Hawai’i Press.
 2008.